-Lawyers say fetal death charges ‘unjust,’ motion to dismiss
+Lawyers: Fetal death charges ‘unjust,’ should be dismissed

-Marshae Jones was arrested last week after a grand jury issued an indictment saying she intentionally caused the death of her fetus by initiating a fight while five-months pregnant.
+Jemison was initially charged with manslaughter, but a Jefferson County grand jury declined to indict her after police said an investigation determined Jones started the fight, and Jemison ultimately fired in self-defense.
+Jones, 28, was indicted by the same grand jury and arrested Wednesday.

+The indictment stated Jones did “intentionally cause the death” of “Unborn Baby Jones by initiating a fight knowing she was five months pregnant.”
-Attorney’s representing Jones filed a motion to dismiss in a Jefferson County court Monday morning.

-They say the state charged Jones using a “flawed and twisted rationale” that “ignores the law and ignores reason.”
+Lawyers defending Jones filed a motion to dismiss in a Jefferson County court Monday morning, arguing that in issuing the charges, the state used a “flawed and twisted rationale” that “ignores the law and ignores reason.”
+A hearing on the request has been scheduled for July 9.

-The filing argues that the idea Jones “intentionally” caused the death of her fetus “defies the most basic logic and analysis.”
+The filing calls the idea that Jones intentionally caused the death of her fetus by initiating the fight a “tortured,” ”irrational” theory which “defies the most basic logic and analysis.”

-They also argue that Alabama law doesn’t permit the prosecution of a woman with respect to her unborn child.
+The motion also argues that the state is not legally allowed to prosecute Jones under Alabama law.
+While a 2006 Alabama law allows homicide charges to be brought when a fetus or embryo is killed, a section of that law also notes that the provision does not authorize prosecution of a “woman with respect to her unborn child.”

+The filing notes that Jones is facing “an unprecedented attack that threatens to leave her six-year-old daughter without her mother.”

 Copyright © 2019 The Washington Times, LLC.